 History of Computer design: Holborn 9100 (1981)

 An original advertising photo of the Holborn microcomputer; source: Technisches Museum

 History of computer design: the Holborn 9100 microcomputer (1981)

 If you wonder what most people intended a “futuristic” computer to look alike in the late ’70s, this little-known Dutch PC can give you an answer: it had to be something to you could expect to see in the lobby of the orbital station’s Hilton hotel of 2001 – A Space Odyssey.

 Released on the market in 1981, the model 9100 was produced by Holborn, a small computer manufacturer based in Enschede, the Netherlands (the brand name was actually a contraction of “Born in Holland”.

 Technically developed by Hans Polak and Henny Beavers, and designed by industrial design office Studio Vos (founded by Dutch interior architect Henk Vos), the system comprised a single-piece keyboard-monitor console and a massive external box which contained two floppy drives (an optional 30MB hard disk was also available).

 There are few doubts that the distinctive hallmark of the Holborn 9100 was its periscope-like 12” built-in monitor protruding from the console.

-The full-optional version also included a photosensitive light pen to be used on CRT screen as an additional input peripheral (the mouse was still not commercially available at the time).
+The full-optional version also included a photosensitive light pen to be used on the CRT screen as an additional input peripheral (the mouse was still not commercially available at the time).

 Technically, the 9100 was based on a Zilog Z80A CPU and equipped with 72 KB of RAM (expandable to 220 KB).
 The Holborn computers were sold with two possible operating systems, a classic CP/M and the custom-made Holborn OS.

 An advertising photo of the Holborn model 9100; note the external mass memory box unit which contained two 8” floppy disk drives and the optional 30MB hard disk

-The design of the Holborn set it apart from most computers of the time, its fluid, organic shape is indeed quite different from the hard-edge forms of, say, the Commodore PET 2001.
+The design of the Holborn set it apart from most computers of the time, its fluid, organic shape is indeed quite different from the hard-edged forms of, say, the Commodore PET 2001.